 Gardening Gift Certificates

 This is one of my favorite gifts to receive.
 I always looked forward to opening gifts from my mother on Christmas because gift cards were always included.
 I’m a very frugal gardener and have gotten even more cheap as I’ve grown older (and wiser?).
 Receiving a gift certificate to one of the more expensive catalogs gave me the opportunity to treat myself to something that I would never buy for myself.
 And while Mom knew my tastes fairly well, the guess work was removed when I was allowed to make my own choices.
 Does your gardening loved one grow plants from seed?
 Maybe Burpee or Park Seed is the place to go.
 What about plants?
 Jackson and Perkins is famous for their roses.
 Mom knew how much I loved White Flower Farm in Connecticut and would sometimes send a gift certificate for their many high quality products.
 The one thing to realize is that it is very easy to run up a total of $100 or more when ordering seeds or especially when ordering plants.
 A gift card of $100 or even $200 is not too much.
 And you have the added benefit of saving on postage since most of the cards are delivered electronically.
+And remember all the flowers and gardening supplies you can find on Amazon, even amaryllis as listed below.

 I hope you find what your gardener’s heart desires this holiday season.